Last updated: February 19th, 2024

 We have the Simucube 2 Sport, the Simucube 2 Pro, and the Simucube 2 Ultimate.
 Each model in the Simucube 2 range has been optimized to perform at the highest level and with sub-millisecond latency, while the main differences between the three lie in the maximum torque, slew rate, and angle sensor used.

 Another new addition that comes with the Simucube 2 is True Drive; a PC configuration application for all the Simucube 2 devices.
-This intuitive and easy to use app makes tweaking the wheelbases to one’s taste easier than ever.
+This intuitive and easy-to-use app makes tweaking the wheelbases to one’s taste easier than ever.

 One key difference is in the warranty offered with each model.
 The Sport and the Pro both come with a 24-month warranty, while the Ultimate comes with a fantastic 60-month warranty.
-It’s reassuring to see that the company believe in its devices longevity and offer such excellent worldwide guarantees.
+It’s reassuring to see that the company believes in its device’s longevity and offers such excellent worldwide guarantees.

-A closer look at the technical details
+Wheelbases: A closer look at the technical details

 Going through the specs in a bit more detail, we can see that the Sport comes with a 17 Nm max-torque motor, the Pro has 25 Nm, and the Ultimate has 32 Nm.
 To put that in perspective, the forces you feel in an actual streetcar are usually somewhere around 7-10 Nm, so what’s on offer from all three Simucube 2 wheelbases is above and beyond the torque levels most people are going to require for driving in simulations.